Back to the blog

 Overview:

-The King’s Gambit is one of the oldest and most flamboyant gambits in chess history.
-Dating back to the 1500s, it sacrifices the f-pawn on move two in exchange for rapid development and central control.
-While engines have cast doubt on its theoretical soundness at the highest levels, its practical value is still immense, especially in fast time controls.
+The King’s Gambit is one the oldest and most romantic openings in chess history.
+Dating back to the 16th century, it concedes the f-pawn from move two in order to promote quick development and centralized control.
+Engines have called into question its theoretical soundness at an elite level, but it remains a force on the practical plane, especially when there’s not a lot of time on the clock.

 Typical Line: